cryostatio/cryostat-legacy/README.md

 ## JMX AUTHORIZATION HANDLING

-JMX connections into `container-jfr` are secured using a username and password (unless the following flag is set: `"-Dcom.sun.management.jmxremote.authenticate=false"`).
+JMX connections into `container-jfr` are secured using the default username `"containerjfr"` and a randomly generated password.
-The environment variables `CONTAINER_JFR_RJMX_USER` and `CONTAINER_JFR_RJMX_PASS` can be used to specify the username and password.
-If not set, the username defaults to `"containerjfr"` and the password is randomly generated.
+The environment variables `CONTAINER_JFR_RJMX_USER` and `CONTAINER_JFR_RJMX_PASS` can be used to override the default username and specify a password.